 What you type:

 "Brainstorm a publishing streak system.
-Freelancers post 1-2 times then give up.
-I want to motivate them to publish regularly without being punitive."
+Freelancers publish 1-2 times then give up.
+I want to motivate them to publish regularly without being punitive.
+Context: Next.js 16 + Supabase, auth and dashboard already in place."

 What Claude proposes: